-Tawang also has high altitude lakes, 108 lakes to be exact.
+Tawang also has high altitude lakes, 108 lakes, to be exact.
 You can visit these lakes to spend time in nature in a peaceful environment with your loved ones and have a memorable time.
 Some of the famous lakes in Tawang are Pankang Teng Tso (PT Tso Lake), Sangetser Tso, Changmiling Tso, Thangaphel Tso, and Sela Lake.

 Heritage Tourism in Tawang

 The town of Tawang houses many heritage sites that give you a peek into the history of Tawang.
 One such place is the Tawang War Memorial.
-It is a wonderful place for travelers to cherish patriotic fervor in the town.
+It is a beautiful place for travelers to cherish patriotic fervor in the town.
 The memorial commemorates the bravery of the Indian soldiers who lost their loved ones in the 1962 Indo-China War.
 It is a big part of Tawang Tourism and lets you relive those historical events.

 Another place is Jaswant Garh, which draws crowds in large numbers.
 This memorial was built in memory of Jaswant Singh Rawat, who fought for 72 hours against Chinese soldiers in the 1972 Indo-Sino War.
-On your Tawang tour, visit this place to pay tribute to this remarkable warrior who was (after martyr) honored Mahavir Chakra for valor.
+On your Tawang tour, visit this place to pay tribute to this remarkable warrior who was (after martyr) honored with Mahavir Chakra for valor.
 Thus this heritage place ignites the fire of patriotism and gives you a chance to learn about Indian history.

 Culture Tourism in Tawang

 The Tibetans and the Buddhists deeply influence the culture of this town.
 The number of monasteries or gompas is evidence of that!
 The natives here celebrate three significant festivals - Losar, Torgya, and Choekhor harvest.
 You can be a part of these celebrations to experience the rich culture of Tawang.